He answered with one of his own and Stanford hung on from there, squeezing out a wild 70-68 victory over Northwestern on Friday.

 Northwestern's Tre Demps nailed a 3-pointer and scored in the lane to tie it at 61 with 6:34 remaining.
 He hit another 3 with 1:50 left to tie it at 67, but Bright immediately answered with one of his own to make it 70-67.

 "He (Demps) hit the shot and I was thinking about mine, I'm going to try and match it if I get open," Bright said.
-"I
+"I got open and Rosco (Allen) gave me the pass.
+I kind of visualized the shot in my head before I got open.
+It felt good."

 The Wildcats' Jared Swopshire hit the second of two free throws to make it a two-point game with 44 seconds left.
 Northwestern caught a break when the Cardinal's Dwight Powell threw the ball away trying to hit Huestis inside, but Demps missed on a drive.